 This is a great elaborate snow job that the advertising industry has been pushing for the last two generations of people, and it’s been so effective that people now believe it to be true, without question.
 There has been a 100% turn around in people getting dog food from the butcher to buying wheat and rice and water in cans and pellets from a supermarket – much nicer packaging!

 YES, many dogs seem to lap up pellets and with all their cheap wheaty goodness, but that is probably because of all the enticing additives added, and because you raised them on it, not because it is healthy or natural for your dog.
 Do you seriously consider that a lab and a factory somewhere out in the suburbs that uses cheap grains, then whacking a fancy label on it is best for your dog?
 A few added colours here, and sweeteners, and your dog will be fooled into loving it, just as a child loves candy.
 But is it really good for your dog?
 Hell no!

 What the fake dog food review said

-The article started off sane enough, saying how a few years back they trialled a six different “top dog foods” (manufactured dog foods) and they fed each one of these to their dogs for at least ten weeks, and they found the winner.
-Of course they may as well have fed the dogs six brands of chocolate biscuits for all the science that went behind this ‘trial’ and the supposed winner (that they happen to be advertising on their site).
+The article started off sane enough, saying how a few years back they trialed a six different “top dog foods” (manufactured dog foods) and they fed each one of these to their dogs for at least ten weeks, and they found the winner.
+Of course, they may as well have fed the dogs six brands of chocolate biscuits for all the science that went behind this ‘trial’ and the supposed winner (that they happen to be advertising on their site).
 Like the three bears, she complained that they had the following problems: